FlyingPotato437/coral-complexity2/README.md

   - `shaded_percentage`: Percentage of the mesh surface that is shaded, based on simulated light direction.
 (Not returned if `shading_metrics` argument set to `False`.)
   - `illuminated_percentage`: Percentage of the mesh surface that is illuminated (1 - shaded_percentage).
 (Not returned if `shading_metrics` argument set to `False`.)
 - Quadrat-based metrics
   - The mesh is divided into quadrats of the specified size(s), starting at the centroid of the bounding box around the mesh.
+  - Quadrat sizes must be specified in the same coordinate units as the mesh (e.g., if mesh coordinates are in meters, use [1.0, 0.5] for 1m and 0.5m quadrats).
   - For each quadrat, all the above complexity metrics are calculated, plus:
     - `quadrat_size`: The size (length of side) of the quadrat.
     - `quadrat_x_id`, `quadrat_y_id`: Indices of the quadrat in the X and Y directions.